bmus97/Battleship_Simulator/README.md

 ![Battleship Game Screen](project_images/game_screen.jpg?raw=true "Battleship Game Screen")

 Here you can click on single player and set up your ships by dragging them to the grid and rotate them by clicking "ROTATE SHIPS" which will rotate all the ships off the grid.
+(Current Bug: where ships can be placed on top of each other)
 ### Rotate Ships
 ![Battleship Rotate Ships](project_images/battleship_rotate.jpg?raw=true "Battleship Rotate Ships")
 ### Setting Ships